-Under such rules, our board of directors has determined that all current members of the board of directors are independent, except Mr. Jenks and Mr. Peruvemba .
+Under such rules, our board of directors has determined that all current members of the board of directors are independent, except Mr. Jenks and Mr. Peruvemba.
 Mr. Jenks is not an independent director under these rules because he is an executive officers of the Company.
 Mr. Peruvemba is not an independent director under these rules, because, prior to his appointment to the board of directors, he served as a consultant to the Company and had earned compensation from the Company in excess of \$120,000 during any period of twelve consecutive months within the last three years.
-Ms. Keck, who resigned from the board of directors in November of 2023, was not an independence determination, our board of directors considered the relationships that each non-employee director has with us and all other facts and circumstances that our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
-In considering the independence of the directors listed above, our board of directors considered the association of our directors with the holders of more than 5% of our common stock.
-There are no family relationships among any of our directors and executive officers.
+In making such independence determination, our board of directors considered the relationships that each non-employee director has with us and all other facts and circumstances that our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
+In considering the independence of the directors listed above, our board of directors considered the relationships among any of our directors and executive officers.